Sonic boom heard over Washington is a rare sound with a rich history

 In 2003, British Airways and Air France both stopped Concorde service.

 Sonic booms are still heard in the U.S. from the nation's military aircraft.
-In 2021, a sonic boom caused widespread concern that there was an earthquake on the Oregon coast.
+In 2021, a sonic boom from F-15 fighter jets caused widespread concern that there was an earthquake on the Oregon coast.

-Military officials with the 142nd Wing of the Oregon Air National Guard said a single-pilot F-15C and a two-person F-15D Eagle had inadvertently reached supersonic speeds as they flew over the Pacific Ocean.
+WHAT IS THE FUTURE OF SUPERSONIC PASSENGER TRAVEL — AND SONIC BOOMS?

+In 2018, the Congressional Research Service noted a revival of interest in supersonic aircraft, with startups hoping new technology could make them quieter and profitable.